By Tom Ballato

 People often wonder why this highly touted recruit never stuck around, so I caught up with Taylor and asked him about his playing career.

 You scored over 3,000 points in high school, were named a McDonald’s All-American, and the Mr. Basketball State of California.
 What gave you the confidence to be such a prolific scorer with range at such a young age?

-TK: I was big at a young age.
+King: I was big at a young age.
 I played the five (center) in elementary and middle school until I was 7th going into 8th grade.
-I was able to use both hands inside and be a great post player, left/right-hand hook shots, etc. When I got to high school, I knew I could shoot so shooting threes, off the dribble, posting up, getting to the foul line, rebounding (especially offensively), are all the ways I was able to score.
+I was able to use both hands inside and be a great post player, left/right-hand hook shots, etc. When I got to high school, I knew I could shoot, so shooting threes, off the dribble, posting up, getting to the foul line, rebounding (especially offensively), are all the ways I was able to score.
 I just had that killer mindset that no one could guard me no matter what.

 You played one season at Duke before transferring to Villanova.
 After sitting out a year, you played one season at Villanova before leaving due to personal reasons and returned home.
 What was your time like at each of those schools?

 King: I enjoyed my time at both Duke and Villanova.
 I played for two Hall of Famers, and it gave me a chance to play at the highest level of college hoops.
 I played and did ok at both places, had some big games, played in huge games, and to be in big-time schools with lots of hype around those two programs was very special.
 It’s a brotherhood at both places, and that was fun to be apart of.
 I still keep in contact with guys from both schools, so it continues.

 You had off the court problems, were away from basketball, and lost the love of the game.
 What influenced you to go back to the sport you’ve played your entire life?